spilman6/courses/pages/data-access-for-programmers/getting-started.md

 	</div>
 </details>

-# Primitive Data Types
+## Primitive Data Types

 There are an infinite number of types of data that programmers need to use when developing an application.
-However, all data-types can be broken down into its core components.
+However, all data types can be broken down into core components.
 These components are often referred to as "basic" or "primitive" types.
-Depending on the language that the programmer is using, similar data-types may have different names.
-The following video will cover some of the most common data-types.
+Depending on the language that the programmer is using, similar data types may have different names.
+The following video covers some of the most common data types.

 <details open>
 	<summary class="video">Show/Hide Video</summary>